wolfgangasdf/iqp-book/index.md

 The script here is very talkative because it's also the script for the videos.
 The teaching method might change in future, so this might change, too.

-To gain most from this course, do the brightspace quizzes, exercise assignments (do it yourselves or in a group!), collect questions for the workgroup sessions, and read a bit in Griffith.
+To gain most from this course, do the brightspace quizzes, exercise assignments (do it yourselves or in a group!), collect questions for the workgroup sessions, and read a bit in Griffiths.

 <!-- make deeper but https://github.com/executablebooks/jupyter-book/issues/1131 -->
 ```{tableofcontents}